 B i o g r a p h y

-Lately she has been featured by Classic FM and won 1st Prize in the Agimus Padova International Competition 2021.
-Her prize includes a CD recording, to be announced later this year, which will include Strauss Violin Sonata.
+Lately Miriam has been featured by Classic FM and won 1st Prize in the Agimus Padova International Competition 2021.
+Her prize includes a CD recording which will be released later in 2024, featuring Strauss Violin Sonata.

 Miriam is a prizewinner in numerous International and National competitions, including 1st Prizes from Grand Virtuoso International Competition with invitation to perform at Royal Albert Hall London, IMKA competition, North Online International Competition & Virtuoso Belcanto International Competition dedicated to Paganini.

-As a concerto soloist she has performed with conductors such as Peter Szilvay, Lilyan Kaiv, Jose Miguel Rodilla, and Oliver Weder, and orchestras such as Narva Symphony Orchestra, Kaliningrad Symphony Orchestra and Maarja Filharmoonia.
+As a concerto soloist she has performed with conductors such as Peter Szilvay, Anatoli Štšura, Lilyan Kaiv, Marc Moncusi, Jose Miguel Rodilla, and Oliver Weder, and orchestras such as Narva Symphony Orchestra, Kaliningrad Symphony Orchestra and Maarja Filharmoonia.
 Festival performances include: Freedom Festival Hull, Stavanger Chamber Festival, Norwegian Youth Chamber Festival, Cheltenham and Lake District Music Festivals, Tunnell Trust Coll and Prussia Cove International Musician’s Seminar.

-Miriam currently collaborates in Violin/Piano Duo with renowned Jewish-American pianist, Michael Bulychev-Okser.
-She has also performed chamber music with eminent musicians such as St Petersburg Quartet and Piano Quintet, Jelger Blanken, Laura Mikkola, Jan Bjoranger and Amaury Coeytaux.
+Miriam currently collaborates in Violin/Piano Duo with renowned American pianist, Michael Bulychev-Okser.
+She has also performed chamber music with eminent musicians such as St Petersburg Quartet and Piano Quintet, Jelger Blanken, Laura Mikkola and Amaury Coeytaux.

-Miriam is also a committed violin pedagogue of 15 years teaching experience, with current students including members of National Youth Orchestra of Great Britain and National Children’s Orchestra of Great Britain.
-She is founder and artistic-director of the online music-academy launched in 2020: www.virtualvirtuoso.online.
-Miriam is also a professor for Classical Hugs International Academy.
+Miriam is also a committed violin pedagogue of 15 years teaching experience, with students including members of National Youth Orchestra of Great Britain and National Children’s Orchestra of Great Britain.
+She is a professor for Classical Hugs International Academy and festival, teaching alongside professors including Pavel Vernikov, Svetlana Makarova, Carmine Lauri, Alexander Markov, Pierre Amoyal and many more.

 In her early years, aged 12, Miriam performed as concertmaster of the National Children’s Orchestra in concert at the Queen Elizabeth Hall.
 She also won 1st prize in the James Etherington music Competition.
 At the age of 13 she was accepted to the National Youth Orchestra of Great Britain, in which she went on to perform as assistant Concertmaster at the BBC proms in Royal Albert Hall London.